The Bachelor of Engineering in Mechanical Engineering is a four year degree program that prepares graduates for

-The Mechanical Engineering program at BCIT is for those who are keen in gaining knowledge with both the theoretical and the hands-on, practical skills to become a Mechanical Engineer.
-With emphasis on engineering fundamentals, and problem solving and life-long learning skills the program provides an excellent environment for students to apply their knowledge in their capstone projects.
+The Mechanical Engineering program at BCIT is for those who are keen in gaining knowledge with both the theoretical and the hands-on practical skills to become a Mechanical Engineer.
+With emphasis on engineering fundamentals, and problem solving and life-long learning skills, the program provides an excellent environment for students to apply their knowledge in their capstone projects.
 The Mechanical Engineering program at BCIT gives you access to:

 Great Faculty – Our faculty are dedicated to teaching.
 Many have extensive engineering, science, and industrial experience to share with students.

 Excellent Labs – Hands-on experience with up-to-date equipment and software helps you to understand the concepts that you learn in lectures and gives you job-ready, practical skills.

 Fantastic Career Choices – The training and education that you will receive prepares you for successful entry and advancing in your future careers, both in the related industries and graduate studies.
 As a graduate of this program, you can expect to obtain a position as an Engineer in Training (EIT) and you can expect to be well employed and respected in your career.
 See WorkBC’s Mechanical Engineering page on more information on careers and earnings.

 Find out more about getting started in the program!